Malathi-17/Gas-Supply-Management-System/Gas_suppy/Readme.md

 Gas Inventory Management System

 A desktop-based Gas Inventory Management System developed using Java (Swing GUI) in NetBeans with Oracle SQL as the backend database.
-The system is designed to manage the complete workflow of gas order processing, including customer registration, order placement, verification, stock checking, delivery handling, payment recording, notifications, and feedback collection.
+The system is designed to manage the complete workflow of gas order processing, including customer order placement, order verification, stock checking, delivery handling, and payment recording.

 Project Overview

-This application helps automate the operations of a gas distribution and inventory management process.
-It supports different stages of the supply workflow and provides a structured interface for handling customer orders and tracking stock availability.
+This application automates the operations of a gas distribution and inventory management process.
+It provides a structured workflow for handling gas orders, monitoring stock, updating inventory, and managing customer-related transactions through a Java-based desktop interface connected to an Oracle database using JDBC.

-The project was built as a database-driven desktop application and demonstrates the integration of Java frontend development with Oracle database operations using JDBC.
+The project demonstrates the integration of frontend development in Java Swing with backend database operations in Oracle SQL.

 Features
-Customer registration and data management
-Order placement by customers
+Customer order placement
-Order verification by retailer/employee
+Order verification by retailer or employee
 Stock availability checking
 Delivery processing
+Inventory update after delivery
 Payment recording
-Notification generation
-Feedback collection
 Oracle database integration
 Swing-based desktop user interface
 Technologies Used